williamanthonyw/Pharmacokinetics/meeting_minutes/week9/client_meeting.md

 ## Notes from Client
 1. Add possibly more examples for disclaimer
-2. Make error message stand out (bold)
+2. Make error message stand out (red, bold)
 3. Input should be positive real numbers (not irrational), limit decimal places to (milligrams to micrograms -> 4 decimal places)
 4. Prefer design 1 of formula page (no black block)
 5. Reference Formula contains equations that are relevant for the formula